Commercial Helicopter Pilot Training

 If you want to get paid to fly, you need your Commercial Pilot Certificate.
 This course expands on private pilot training and introduces more advanced maneuvers and skills.
-This training course teaches you to fly to higher and more precise standards to prepare you for your first commercial job.
+This training course teaches you to fly to higher and more precise standards to prepare you for your first commercial helicopter pilot job.

 WHAT YOU’LL LEARN

-When you first start your commercial training, we work on building your experience flying to different locations and airports so you become comfortable flying into new areas.
+When you first start your commercial helicopter training, we work on building your experience flying to different locations and airports so that you become comfortable flying into new areas.
 This experience will be valuable when a future boss asks you to move an aircraft to a new location, and you are able to safely and efficiently handle this.

 The later part of your commercial training focuses on refining your flight knowledge and abilities so that you will not only get hired for your first pilot job but have the skills to keep it.
 You will learn advanced autorotation techniques, different ways to do off-airport landings and a higher level of helicopter control necessary to be a safe commercial pilot.

 - Pinnacles & Confined Areas

 - Additional Specialized Skill Modules